 Quantum in BC

-BC is a world leader in Quantum Computing
+BC is a world leader in quantum computing.

-The Quantum Algorithms Institute builds on the momentum of BC’s early leadership and quantum expertise to help make BC a hub of world-class quantum knowledge and a vibrant and collaborative quantum community.
+The Quantum Algorithms Institute (QAI) builds on the momentum of BC’s early leadership and quantum expertise to help make BC a hub of world-class quantum knowledge and a vibrant and collaborative quantum community.
 BC is a place to learn, use quantum skills, and grow quantum teams, companies, and investments.

 The Quantum Ecosystem in BC